jfwells/wp-united/README_FIRST.txt

 Make sure you have already installed phpBB and WordPress, and have verified that they are working OK.
 I recommend the latest versions - at this time of writing, that means phpBB3 1.0.3 & WordPress 2.7.

 If these are not new installations, back up your phpBB & WordPress files and databases!
-WP-United is still in Beta - it could have bugs!

 You have two options to install this mod. -- manually, by altering code in your phpBB files, or automatically, using AutoMod.